Washington and Oregon Campgrounds Under $20 a Night!

-South Beach Campground – Olympic National Park – Forks, WA – While there is no water available here, you can get beach access from your site for only $10 per night.
+South Beach Campground – Olympic National Park – Forks, WA – While there is no water available here, you can get beach access from your site for only $15 per night.
 Bathrooms have flush toilets with non-potable running water.
-The fee drops to only $5 per night for seniors.
+The fee drops to only $7.50 per night for seniors with pass.
 The site is first come, first served, but all sites have beautiful views.
 There is no shade so it is perfect for solar RVs.
 There are 55 sites available for camping.

 Moss Creek Campground – Gifford Pinchot National Forest – Bingen, WA – This wooded campground is just north of the Columbia River and has 17 sites available.
 It is $16 per night with a maximum vehicle length of 32 feet.
 There are two vault toilets, potable water, and it is the perfect place to camp seasonally with a tent or small RV.

 Quincy Lakes – George, WA – You need a Discover Washington PAss to park here.
 It is $10 for a day or $30 for a year and can be used at other locations as well.
 This spot is located about 2 miles north of George, WA.
 Popular activities include fishing, hiking, horseback riding, and more.
 There are boat launches available and pit toilets throughout the area.